 If you’re in the market for a car, there’s a good chance you’ll have to finance your purchase with an auto loan.

 That means you’ll probably also be doing some math around the kind of monthly payment you can afford.
 Overall, Americans are paying more to drive their cars these days, whether the vehicle is leased or purchased.

-The average monthly car payment was $568 for a new vehicle and $397 for used vehicles in the U.S. during the second quarter of 2020, according to Experian data.
-The average lease payment was $467 a month in the same period.
+The average monthly car payment was $644 for a new vehicle and $488 for used vehicles in the U.S. during the fourth quarter of 2021, according to Experian data.
+The average lease payment was $531 a month in the same period.

 Let’s take a look at the trends of average car payments and loan length, and review tips for nailing down a car payment that fits your budget.

-The average new-car price reached $38,378 in July 2020 — a 2% increase from July 2019, according to Kelley Blue Book.
+The average new-car price reached an average all-time high of $42,736 in July 2021 — an 8.2% increase from July 2020, according to Kelley Blue Book.
 Other data, from Experian, shows monthly car payments overall have risen, too.

 As you can see in the chart below, which is based on Experian data, car payment costs were up in the second quarter of 2020 compared to the second quarter of 2019 across both new and used vehicles.
 That includes cars that were financed with a loan or leased.

 The data also shows that many people have been buying cars with auto loans that last nearly six years (72 months).
 Leases continue to average a little more than three years (over 36 months).

 |New cars||Used cars||Leased cars|